 Two years ago, William Callaghan, the chief of the maternal and child health bureau of the Centers for Disease Control (CDC) stated that there is an urgent need to address the issue of maternal complications because when things go wrong during labor and delivery, “they can go south very fast.”

 It is very important that physicians identify factors that can cause a woman’s pregnancy to be high-risk.
-High-risk pregnancies must have more testing and closer monitoring than those that are not high-risk, and these mothers should be referred to maternal-fetal specialists.
+High-risk pregnancies must have more frequent testing and closer monitoring than those that are not high-risk, and these mothers should be referred to maternal-fetal specialists.

 What Conditions Make a Pregnancy High-Risk?